Born in the Dark: The Catastrophic Collapse of Fuzzy Dark Matter Solitons as the Origin of Little Red Dots: Analytic Framework

 \subsection{Derivation of the Opacity Crisis}

 We ask whether a quasi-static baryonic atmosphere inside a soliton can simultaneously (i) produce Compton-thick obscuration and (ii) remain pressure-supported on a dynamical time.
 Rather than assuming a unique static solution, we explicitly parameterize the baryon loading and show that the regime required for obscuration generically implies rapid radiative losses, invalidating the long-lived hydrostatic picture.

-\paragraph{A conservative column estimate from the baryon mass budget.} Let a gas mass $M_g=f_g f_b M_s$ be loaded into an obscuring region of radius $r_{\rm out}=\xi r_c$, where $f_g\le 1$ is the loaded fraction of the cosmic baryon budget, $f_b\simeq 0.16$, and $\xi\sim 1$--few.
-A geometry-limited characteristic column is
+We define the relevant dynamical timescale at radius $r$ as determined by the enclosed mass potential,